hai5/sn/README.md

 In this system, snippets/templates are shellscripts -> they can call other snippets/templates.
 Hence snippet nesting.

 # Usage:
+## installing this program:

+## test for this program (required ryldn's shpec):
+shpec tst/sn_shpec.sh

 ## run program with debug on:
 sn --debug if.sh
 ## print a simple snippet:
 sn if.sh
 ## print a sh snippet inherited from parent (base) snippet:
 sn header.sh
 ## print Gnu's makefile snippet transformed from sh snippet:
 sn if.makefile
 ## nest snippet:
 sn new.sh

+## create a variable to use in snippet body:
+file name for a snippet variable: v<snippetname>.<filetype> (or v<snippetname> if it is of the base filetype)

 # Build:
 ## Dependencies: